 Well, that depends on your particular circumstances.
 If your turnover in a 12-month period reaches the current £85,000 threshold, then registration is compulsory – and if you don’t do it, you’ll receive a fine as a penalty.
 If you don’t hit this figure, then registration isn’t obligatory, but you can still register voluntarily if you wish to do so.
+Let me remind you that with our application you can calculate VAT in 1 click.

 You must register for VAT when: